JuliaPlots/UnicodePlots.jl/README.md

 ## High-level Interface

 There are a couple of ways to generate typical plots without much verbosity.
-These are the four main high-level functions for typical scenarios:
+Here is a list of the main high-level functions for common scenarios:

   - Scatterplot
   - Lineplot